 Selig seemed smug in his seat, listening to them talk.
 "That's right, my sources are my business, not yours, and this little capture of ours will only make for a nice end piece on my article."

 Harry pulled out his wand, ignoring the man.
 "I didn't say that, now did I. Just need a bit more force.
 LEGILIMENS!"
 Harry blew through the shields Selig had, pulling the memory to the fore.
+While Occlumency prevented a passive scan when anyone used it, in everything Voldemort had read and practiced, it took magic to block a brute force attack.
+No muggle had ever been able to stop a full powered spell.
 After getting all the information he needed, he pulled out again.
 "No help there boss, no one I've ever seen, and he was acting 'on behalf of interested parties who wish to see the truth revealed'.
 I got all the information he had though, and where he kept the back-ups, contact information, everything that could connect to SGC."